phocks/devblog/content/2024-04-03-installing-umami-analytics.md

 I went the [self-hosted](https://umami.is/docs) route.
 Real easy install.
 Already had a PostgreSQL container on my [Proxmox](https://www.proxmox.com/en/) box, so I just had to spin up a new container, install Node.js, and go through the [installation instructions](https://umami.is/docs/install).

 I pointed my [Caddy server](https://caddyserver.com) to the new container and bam, analytics.
 You can even make a public link.
-[Check it](https://umami.phocks.org/share/LE5nfO82Ck9n1cIM/josh.is-cool.dev).
+[Check it](#) -- currently broken :(.
 You should see yourself there.

 Update 2025: My container went down.
 Hopefully I can fix it!